 A recent Congressional hearing on bee losses was stacked in favor of pesticide representatives.
 Friends of the Earth reported that the Bayer Corporation testified but that the hearing included “no independent scientists on the leading edge of bee research and no large, commercial beekeepers who are experiencing firsthand the dire losses of bees which are responsible for pollinating many of our food crops.”

-The technology-oriented magazine Wired has reported that levels of neonicotinoids and other pesticides harmful to bees (not to mention humans) are used in American backyards at levels dozens of times greater than allowed for agricultural uses.
+The nonprofit organization Xerces Society has reported that levels of neonicotinoids and other pesticides harmful to bees (not to mention humans) are used in American backyards at levels dozens of times greater than allowed for agricultural uses.
 Neonicotinoids are also commonly used in nurseries.
 Unsuspecting gardeners may be importing the persistent pesticide to their yards when they buy bedding plants.
 (Friends of the Earth currently has a petition drive to encourage Lowe’s and Home Depot to stop carrying such plants with these pesticides.)
 You can find a list of home garden products that contain neonicotinoids and similar pesticides as well as other valuable information at the Xerces Society website here.

 Wired has also reported that it isn’t just honey bees that are in decline.
 Butterflies, wild bees, and pollinators of all sorts are dying off as well at levels that threaten the very nature of the earth’s flora.
 Tragically, monarch butterflies are being wiped out to the point where their annual migration has nearly disappeared.
 In addition to pesticides, habitat loss has served to decimate their numbers.